Noncommutative factorizations of higher sine functions in positive characteristic: Some background

 \subsection{Main notations and conventions}

 In all the following: \begin{itemize} \item[-] $\NN$ denotes the set of natural integers and $\NN^*$ denotes the subset of positive integers. \item[-] There is a common notation for all the multiplicative neutral elements of all rings (commutative and non-commutative) considered in this paper.
-In particular we write $1$ for all identity matrices. \item[-] $\FF_q$ denotes a finite field with $q$ elements and characteristic $p$. \item[-] $A=\FF_q[\theta]$ denotes the $\FF_q$-algebra of polynomials in the indeterminate $\theta$ with coefficients in $\FF_q$. \item[-] $K=\FF_q(\theta)$ denotes the fraction field of $A$. \item[-] $K_\infty$ denotes the completion of $K$ at the infinity place. \item[-] $\CC_\infty$ denotes the completion of a separable closure of $K_\infty$. \item[-] $|\cdot|$ is a fixed norm over $\CC_\infty$ such that $|\theta|>1$. \item[-] Given an $\FF_q$-algebra $B$, we write $\tau(b)=b^q$ for $b\in B$.
-At the same time we denote by $\tau$ the $\FF_q$-linear endomorphism that this map represents.
+In particular we write $1$ for all identity matrices. \item[-] $\FF_q$ denotes a finite field with $q$ elements and characteristic $p$. \item[-] $A=\FF_q[\theta]$ denotes the $\FF_q$-algebra of polynomials in the indeterminate $\theta$ with coefficients in $\FF_q$. \item[-] $K=\FF_q(\theta)$ denotes the fraction field of $A$. \item[-] $K_\infty$ denotes the completion of $K$ at the infinity place. \item[-] $\CC_\infty$ denotes the completion of a separable closure of $K_\infty$. \item[-] $|\cdot|$ is a fixed norm over $\CC_\infty$ such that $|\theta|>1$. \item[-] We write $\tau(b)=b^q$ for $b\in \CC_\infty$.
+At the same time we denote by $\tau$ the $\FF_q$-linear endomorphism $b\mapsto\tau(b)$. \item[-] If $B$ is an $\FF_q$-algebra endowed with an $\FF_q$-linear endomorphism $\tau$, we denote by $B[\tau]$ (resp. $B[[\tau]]$) the skew ring of finite linear combinations with coefficients in $B$ of powers of $\tau$ (resp. the skew ring of formal series in powers of $\tau$ with coefficients in $B$) with multiplication rule determined by $\tau b=\tau(b)\tau$.
 We often write $f^{(1)}$ instead of $\tau(f)$.
-More generally, we write $f^{(k)}$ for $\tau^k(f)$. \item[-] $B[\tau]$ (resp. $B[[\tau]]$) denotes the skew ring of finite linear combinations with coefficients in $B$ of powers of $\tau$ (resp. the skew ring of formal series in powers of $\tau$ with coefficients in $B$). \item[-] If $B$ is any ring, $B^{r\times s}$ denotes the set of matrices with $r$ lines and $s$ columns, with its $rs$ entries in $B$. \item[-] In this paper $x,x',y,z,t\ldots$ denote independent indeterminates or variables.
-In general $t$ is reserved for a central variable, that is such that $\tau t=t\tau$. $x,y,z,\ldots$ are not central, unless otherwise specified. \item[-] $(\cdot)^\top$ denotes the matrix transposition and $(\cdot)^\perp$ the antitransposition (see \S \ref{Papanikolas-matrices}). \item[-] If $M\in B^{r\times s}$, $M^{(k)}$ denotes the matrix obtained applying $\tau^k$ on all its entries. \item[-] $[m]=\theta^{q^m}-\theta\in A$ if $m>0$.
+More generally, we write $f^{(k)}$ for $\tau^k(f)$.
+The notations $\tau^k(f),f^{(k)}$ are extended coefficientwise on matrices with entries in $B$. \item[-] If $B$ is any ring, $B^{r\times s}$ denotes the set of matrices with $r$ lines and $s$ columns, with its $rs$ entries in $B$.
+If $r=s$ we denote by $1$ the identity matrix of $B^{r\times r}$. \item[-] In this paper $x,x',y,z,t\ldots$ denote independent indeterminates or variables.
+In general $t$ is reserved for a central variable, that is such that $\tau t=t\tau$. $x,y,z,\ldots$ are not central, unless otherwise specified. \item[-] $(\cdot)^\top$ denotes matrix transposition and $(\cdot)^\perp$ antitransposition (see \S \ref{Papanikolas-matrices}). \item[-] $[m]=\theta^{q^m}-\theta\in A$ if $m>0$.
 If $m=0$ we set $[0]=1$. \item[-] Empty products are by convention set to one and empty sums are set to zero. \item[-] $\binom{i}{j}$ the reduction modulo $p$ of the binomial coefficient when it is well defined. \item[-] $\TT$ is the Tate algebra completion of $\CC_\infty[t]$ for the Gauss norm. \end{itemize}